Willis814/AirSim/README.md

 ### Paper

-More technical details are available in [Colosseum paper (FSR 2017 Conference)](https://arxiv.org/abs/1705.05065).
+More technical details are available in [AirSim paper (FSR 2017 Conference)](https://arxiv.org/abs/1705.05065).
 Please cite this as:
 ```
 @inproceedings{airsim2017fsr,
   author = {Shital Shah and Debadeepta Dey and Chris Lovett and Ashish Kapoor},